havenwood/roda-sse/README.md

 https://github.com/havenwood/roda-sse

 ## Usage

+See the [examples/](https://github.com/havenwood/roda-sse/tree/main/example) directory for an example app.

 roda-sse is a Roda plugin, so you need to load it into your Roda application similar to other plugins: